int mysql_ping(MYSQL *mysql)

 whether the identifier has changed.

 If reconnect occurs, some characteristics of the connection will have been reset.
-For details about these characteristics, see Section 23.8.16, “Controlling Automatic Reconnection Behavior”.
+For details about these characteristics, see Section 23.8.20, “C API Automatic Reconnection Control”.

 Zero if the connection to the server is active.
 Nonzero if an error occurred.
 A nonzero return does not indicate whether the MySQL server itself is down; the connection might be broken for other reasons such as network problems.